galaxyproject/training-material/topics/admin/tutorials/job-destinations/tutorial.md

 >    ```
 >    {: data-commit="TPV clamp max cores and mem"}
 >
 > These changes indicate that the destination will accept jobs that are up to `max_accepted_cores: 24` and `max_accepted_mem: 256`.
+If the tool requests resources that exceed these limits, the tool will be rejected
-However, once accepted, it will forcibly clamp it down to 16 and 128 at most using the `max_cores` and `max_mem` clauses.
+> by the destination.
+However, once accepted, the resources will be forcibly clamped down to 16 and 128 at most because of the `max_cores` and `max_mem` clauses.
+Therefore, a trick that can be used here to support
+> job resource requirements in the shared database that are much larger than your destination can actually support, is to combine `max_accepted_cores/mem/gpus with `max_cores/mem/gpus` to accept the job and then
-> If the tool does not exceed the specified limit, it will run happily.
-If not, it will be clamped down to the desired range.
+> clamp it down to a supported range.
 This allows even the largest resource requirement in the shared database to be accomodated.
 >
 > 3. Run the Galaxy playbook.
 >